abhishekakumar/machinelearning/README.md

 ### Implementation

 In this project we are using the Sequential implementation of Keras library, which contains linear stack of layers that encapsulates RNN model for deep learning.
 The method fit in Keras provides parameters like epoch, validation split, and callbacks which help to modify the LSTM system.
-Callbacks are methods which provides a view on the internal state and statistics of the model during training stage [13].
+Callbacks are methods which provides a view on the internal state and statistics of the model during training stage.
 Validation split helps to adjust the fraction of data to be held-out as validation data.
 Epoch is the number of cycles the training data has to be moved through the system, as part of system learning.
 The input data is fed into the system in batches.
 The predict method predicts the output depending on the activation parameter, optimizer and batch-size parameter.
 The architecture of the model is the simplest one hidden layer – one input layer, one hidden layer and an output layer.
 The number of neurons in the hidden layer varies according to the dataset.

 #### Preprocessing